rjeeda/20440_TARA/README.md

 ├── data
-│   ├── raw: datasets as downloaded from the Tara Oceans paper companion website │   └── clean: renamed datasets saved in .csv format and outputs of analysis code ├── plots
+│   ├── raw: datasets as downloaded from the Tara Oceans paper companion website │   └── clean: renamed datasets saved in .csv format and outputs of analysis code ├── plots: subplots generated for each figure
+│   └── figure_1
+│   └── figure_2
+│      └── scatter: scatterplots of Random Forest regressors for each type of input data │            └── OTU
+│            └── OG
+│            └── phyla
+│            └── function
+│      └── confusion: confusion matrices of Random Forest classifiers for each type of input data │            └── OTU
+│            └── OG
+│            └── phyla
+│            └── function
+│   └── figure_3
+│   └── figure_4
+│      └── important_trends: top trends (relative abundance vs environmental variable) of interest │      └── importances_regr: top feature importances for Random Forest regressors for each type of input data │            └── OTU
+│            └── OG
-│   └── figure_1: subplots for Figure 1
+│            └── phyla
-│   └── figure_2: subplots for Figure 2
+│            └── function
+│      └── importances_rfc: top feature importances for Random Forest classifiers for each type of input data │            └── OTU
-│   └── figure_3: subplots for Figure 3
+│            └── OG
-│   └── figure_4: subplots for Figure 4
+│            └── phyla
-│   └── figure_S1: subplots for Figure S1
+│            └── function
-│   └── other: all other plots generated from data not included in the main write-up ├── plotting_scripts
-│   └── figure_1: Jupyter notebooks for Figure 1 analysis
+│   └── figure_S1
-│   └── figure_2: Jupyter notebooks for Figure 2 analysis
+├── plotting_scripts: Jupyter notebooks for analysis and plotting done for each figure │   └── figure_1_3
-│   └── figure_3: Jupyter notebooks for Figure 3 analysis
+│   └── figure_2
-│   └── figure_4: Jupyter notebooks for Figure 4 analysis
+│      └── random_forest_models: Jupyter notebooks for running the Random Forest models │   └── figure_4
-│   └── figure_S1: Jupyter notebooks for Figure S1 analysis
+│   └── figure_S1
-│   └── other: all other plotting scripts, such as exploratory data analysis └── processing_scripts: all other scripts used to process data
+│   └── other: all other plotting scripts, such as exploratory data analysis └── processing_scripts: scripts used to create clean relative abundance tables with metadata
  ```

 ## Installation: